 How do board members decide whether to grant parole?

-Each of the five board members reads an inmate's case file and comes to an independent decision about whether to grant parole or deny parole.
+Each of the 5 board members reads an inmate's case file and comes to an independent decision about whether to grant parole or deny parole.
 The board's majority opinion determines whether the inmate will be released and, if so, when.